zakj1968/solatTime/README.md

-# solatTime
+# solatTime (Muslim Prayer Time) for ESP32
 A muslim solat (prayer) time application running on ESP32.
+Solat API is for Malaysia solat time, the data crawlled from JAKIM.
+The data is in JSON format.
 List of Hardware:
 1. ESP32
-2. SD card reader
+2. SD card reader.
+I am using DIY Sd card adapter by soldering the pins directly on to the adapter.
-3. DS3231
+3. DS3231 for time recording.
-4. LCD (2004)
+4. LCD (2004) for text display.
 5. MAX98357A - I2S decoder and amplifier
 6. Speaker (4 ohm or more)
 7. Characteristics: